chetankar65/Sync/README.md

 # sync
-Watch movies , TV shows and listen to music together.
+Watch movies , youtube videos and listen to music together.

-No login required.
-Create chatrooms instantly.
+Enjoy with your friends.